8 Rules to Protect Your eCommerce Platform From Hacking

 C) Use HTTP with SSL Encryption

 Setting up SSL (Secure Sockets Layer) protocol is compulsory for all PCI-compliant eCommerce platforms.
 SSL is the standard security technology for setting up an encrypted link between a web server and a browser.
 This link is vital to eCommerce transactions as it ensures that all information passed between the web server and browsers remains private.
-Moreover, when it comes to eCommerce websites, these brands can get a web server in Asia for more security and cost-effectiveness.
+Moreover, these brands can get a web server in Asia for more security and cost-effectiveness when it comes to eCommerce websites.
 It also helps to protect sensitive financial and personal data throughout the purchase process.
 Valuable information remains open to hackers if your eCommerce website has no SSL.

 In addition to improving your eCommerce platform security, using an SSL certificate boosts your SEO practices, as Google prefers websites that follow the HTTPS online protocol.
 Several SSL certificates are available but cheap wildcard SSL certificates enable you to provide premium encryption to an unlimited number of first-level subdomains within your primary domain.
 This is a low-cost option that also eliminates the hassle of managing multiple SSL certificates for each domain and best option for eCommerce businesses, so ensure that you get the right fit for your website and business requirements.
 You must also renew your SSL certificate before it expires to avoid undue exposure.
 If you want to go even further, adding subdomains on Cloudflare can streamline your security approach since their automated system efficiently deploys SSL certificates across your domain and all associated subdomains